 Looking for the perfect place to rent?
-Spring is one of the best seasons to find a new place, with students moving out of the homes they lived in during the school year and warmer weather making for easier moves.
-But before you decide on a new rental to call home, make sure you have a handle on which expenses you’ll be expected to pay — and which ones your landlord should cover.
+Before you decide on a new rental to call home, make sure you have a handle on which expenses you’ll be expected to pay — and which ones your landlord should cover.

 When it comes to figuring out who pays for what, the rental agreement is usually the final word.
 But some situations might not be so straightforward.